Uttar Pradesh Defence Industrial Corridor

 The Uttar Pradesh Defence Industrial Corridor (UPDIC) or Defence Corridor is an initiative by the Government of India to promote self-reliance in defence manufacturing under the Make in India and Atmanirbhar Bharat campaigns.
 It was announced in 2018-2019 union budget by Prime Minister Narendra Modi.
 It aims to make Uttar Pradesh a major hub for aerospace, defence, and military equipment production.

 The Uttar Pradesh Expressways Industrial Development Authority (UPEIDA) has been appointed as the lead agency to oversee the execution of this project in coordination with various state agencies.
 It has six nodes, such as Aligarh, Agra, Chitrakoot, Jhansi, Kanpur and Lucknow.

-Recent investments (2024)

-In May 2024, six defence manufacturing units received land allotments across the Jhansi, Lucknow and Kanpur nodes of the Uttar Pradesh Defence Industrial Corridor.

-At the Jhansi node, Global Engineers India Limited, chaired by Dr. Grish Mohan Gupta, announced an investment of ₹2,400 crore for establishing a large-scale propellant and explosives manufacturing facility.
-The company, which supplies systems to organisations including BARC, HAL, the Department of Atomic Energy and the Ordnance Factories, is expected to produce rocket propellants, high-calibre ammunition propellants, cartridges, triggers and explosive components.

-Seretero India, led by managing director Parag Khandelwal, received allotment for a ₹350 crore project to manufacture aircraft components in the same node.

-These two units are projected to generate more than 5,500 direct and indirect jobs in Bundelkhand and support the development of at least 25 ancillary units.

-At the Lucknow–Kanpur node, Capital Air Gun Manufacturers Limited, headed by director Ricky Syal, received land for a shell-manufacturing facility that will produce high-precision bomb shells used in systems such as BrahMos and naval platforms.
-Webley Scott Manufacturers, directed by Maninder Singh, was allotted land for an advanced cartridge-manufacturing unit that will produce military and civilian ammunition, becoming the second major ammunition producer in the state after Adani Defence.

-These developments align with the state government’s goal of contributing to India’s projected USD 6-trillion economy and establishing Uttar Pradesh as a major national defence manufacturing hub.

 As of June 2025, about ₹28,809 crore had been invested in the defence corridor by seven companies.

 DefExpo 2020

 23 MoUs worth Rs 50,000 crore were inked with the Government of Uttar Pradesh alone through the UPEIDA in the presence of Chief Minister Yogi Adityanath and Raksha Mantri Rajnath Singh.